audreytobes/audreytobes/README.md

 ## Objective

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to work in the DFIR or SOC analyst fields.
 I am currently working on finishing my B.S. in Computer Science (minor in Cybersecurity), working with HacktheBox, TryHackMe, and Cisco Networking Academy to refine and gain cybersecurity skills, and working on a research project for NASA, the topic is <i>Securing Artificial Intelligence in Space Exploration and Research</i>.
-I am preparing my studies to get my first certification: CompTIA Network+.
+I am studying to get my first certification: CompTIA Network+.

 ## Skills (Work in Progress)